 speaker

 Linus Larsson

-Thank you very much and good morning to all and to Jule from Andreas as well.
-Another question on renewable energy and maybe an update on your wind strategy.
-You have mentioned previously the figure more than three terawatt hours in ten years time.
-And with reference to slide 22, which is a very good one by the way, I am a bit curious to hear your current thinking around electricity self-sufficiency, which is what you seem to highlight on this slide -a-vis becoming a net seller of electricity.
-And I do appreciate that you will evaluate project by project, but just your general thinking around potential becoming a net seller of wind power.
-Yeah,
+Thank you very much and good morning to all and to Jules and Andreas as well.
+Another question on renewable energy and maybe an update on your wind strategy, you've mentioned previously the figure more than three terawatt hours in 10 years' time.
+And with reference to slide 22, which is a very good one, by the way, I'm a bit curious to hear your current thinking around electricity self-sufficiency, which is what you seem to highlight on this slide. vis-à-vis becoming a net seller of electricity.
+And I do appreciate that you will evaluate project by project, but just your general thinking around potentially becoming a net seller of wind power.

+speaker